 #1 Account Takeovers?
 There's an App for That

-Thanks to the theft of more than 11.7 billion personal identity records in just the past three years, credit card information, Social Security numbers and mountains of other personal identity credentials sell for as little as $0.19 on the dark web.
+Thanks to the theft of more than 11.7 billion personal identity records, credit card information, Social Security numbers and mountains of other personal identity credentials sell for as little as $0.19 on the dark web.
 As a result, identity proofing is becoming a critical issue for every business operating within digital channels — including via mobile apps.
 Today, mobile apps continue to rank among the safest ways to transact digitally and are four times safer than transactions made through the mobile browser.

-According to our 2019 Cybercrime Report, mobile account creation attacks have soared 144% in just the first six months of this year.2 In these rapidly proliferating cybercrimes, fraudsters are using bots to sign up for mass new media accounts to take advantage of free trials/streaming bonuses that can be sold for a profit.
+According to our Cybercrime Report, account creation attack volumes increased by 293% in the last six months of 2019.2 In these rapidly proliferating cybercrimes, fraudsters are using bots to sign up for mass new media accounts to take advantage of free trials/streaming bonuses that can be sold for a profit.
 In e-commerce, these new account creation bots are seen at online marketplaces, virtual gift card companies and ridesharing sites.

 #3 Mobile Payments Face More Growing Pains